+One of the many responsibilities which senior management and ICT coordinators have in schools is to drive change.
 Schools today have well and truly entered the 21st century and what is the information age.
 This is a time where information is driven by ICT/technology integration.
 It won’t go away anytime soon.
 As an educational leader, if you are to make change happen then one of the things that will need to constantly be amended and reviewed is the school ICT policy.
 It is one of the factors which form the ICT culture of the school and influence the development of ICT capability and ICT literacy at the school.

 What is a school ICT policy?

-It should form the back-bone to the school’s developing ICT culture which is the combination of the realisation of relationships, beliefs, attitudes and ideologies of all staff that work within the school.
+When determining 'what is ICT policy', the meaning comes to that a school ICT policy is a document that sets out how you use ICT in teaching and learning and indeed, throughout the wider context of the school itself.
+It should form the back-bone to the school’s developing ICT culture which is the combination of the realisation of relationships, beliefs, attitudes, and ideologies of all staff that works within the school.

 It is the school’s approach to achieving the vision for ICT capability and ICT literacy over a period of time.